 The Department is working closely with Australian General Practice Accreditation Limited (AGPAL) to develop training and education packages for the stage one trial of Health Care Homes.
-The package will include eleven learning modules explaining the key concepts Health Care Homes practices and Aboriginal Community Controlled Health Services (ACCHS) will need to adopt.
-The modules will incorporate material from three successful evidence-based programs which have been used overseas to transform practices into patient-centred, high performing primary care practices.
+The package includes eleven learning modules explaining the key concepts Health Care Homes practices and Aboriginal Community Controlled Health Services (ACCHS) will need to adopt.
+The modules incorporate material from three successful evidence-based programs which have been used overseas to transform practices into patient-centred, high performing primary care practices.

-Two practice facilitators from each of the ten selected PHN regions will undertake intensive training in all of the modules.
+Practice facilitators from each of the ten selected PHN regions will undertake intensive training in all of the modules.

 Enrolling a patient in a Health Care Home will be a new process for practices, doctors and for patients themselves.

 The following provides an outline of how enrolment may be undertaken, from an initial consultation about the benefits of the model to a prospective patient, through to registering an eligible patient with the Department of Human Services’ Health Professional Online Services (HPOS).
 Successful practices will be trained on patient enrolment before enrolment begins in the second half of 2017.